Jane Air

 Jane Air is a Russian rock band.
 The band was founded in 1999 in Saint Petersburg.
 In 2002, Jane Air signed a contract with Kapkan Records and released their first record, Pull Ya?
 Let It Doll Go!.

-From 2003 to 2007 the band opened concerts for Clawfinger, Therapy?, and Linkin Park.

 After three years on Kapkan they released a second album, Jane Air.
 The first single was "Junk" (Jazz-funk) from this album was awarded "Song of the year" and received the prize Rock Alternative Music Prize from music channel A-One.
+The song is featured in the Amazon Prime TV series The Boys (TV series), season 3 episode 4.

 In 2006, their third album, Pere-Lachaise, was released.
 The fourth album, Sex and Violence, was released in 2007 on the label A-One Records.